nu1lspaxe/express-library/README.md

 ### Mongoose Tutorial

-Mongoose is an ORM on MongoDB.
+Mongoose is an ODM on MongoDB.
 (Good for using schema, and of course, id key)

 [Tutorial Link](https://developer.mozilla.org/zh-TW/docs/Learn/Server-side/Express_Nodejs/mongoose)